Learning distributed representations with efficient SoftMax normalization: Main result

 \subsection{Empirical evaluation}

-We consider $6$ datasets taken from the NLPL word embeddings repository\footnote{The datasets can be found at \href{http://vectors.nlpl.eu/repository/}{http://vectors.nlpl.eu/repository/} and are shared under the CC BY 4.0 license.} \citep{kutuzov2017word}, representing word embeddings obtained with different algorithms and trained on different corpora: \begin{enumerate} \itemsep-0.25em \item[$0$.] \emph{British National Corpus}; Continuous Skip-Gram, $n = 163.473$, $d = 300$; \item[$7$.] \emph{English Wikipedia Dump 02/2017}; Global Vectors, $n = 273.930$, $d = 300$; \item[$16$.] \emph{Gigaword 5th Edition}; fastText Skipgram, $n = 292.967$, $d = 300$; \item[$30$.] \emph{Ancient Greek CoNLL17 corpus}; Word2Vec Continuous Skip-gram, $n = 45742$, $d = 100$; \item[$187$.] \emph{Taiga corpus}; fastText Continuous Bag-of-Words, $192.415$, $d = 300$; \item[$224$.] \emph{Ukrainian CoNLL17 corpus}; Continuous Bag-of-Word, $n = 99.884$, $d = 200$. \end{enumerate} The number reported in the list above, corresponds to the ID used in the repository.
-For each dataset we (1) re-scale the embedding vectors so that their average norm equals $1$; (2) sample $1000$ random indices; (3) compute the corresponding exact and the estimated $Z_i$ values for different approximation orders $\kappa$.
+We consider $6$ datasets taken from the NLPL word embeddings repository\footnote{The datasets can be found at \href{http://vectors.nlpl.eu/repository/}{http://vectors.nlpl.eu/repository/} and are shared under the CC BY 4.0 license.} \citep{kutuzov2017word}, representing word embeddings obtained with different algorithms and trained on different corpora: \begin{enumerate} \itemsep-0.25em \item[$0$.] \emph{British National Corpus}; Continuous Skip-Gram, $n = 163.473$, $d = 300$; \item[$7$.] \emph{English Wikipedia Dump 02/2017}; Global Vectors, $n = 273.930$, $d = 300$; \item[$16$.] \emph{Gigaword 5th Edition}; fastText Skipgram, $n = 292.967$, $d = 300$; \item[$30$.] \emph{Ancient Greek CoNLL17 corpus}; Word2Vec Continuous Skip-gram, $n = 45742$, $d = 100$; \item[$187$.] \emph{Taiga corpus}; fastText Continuous Bag-of-Words, $192.415$, $d = 300$; \item[$224$.] \emph{Ukrainian CoNLL17 corpus}; Continuous Bag-of-Word, $n = 99.884$, $d = 200$. \end{enumerate} The number reported in the list above corresponds to the ID used in the repository.
+For each dataset, we (1) rescale the embedding vectors so that their average norm equals $1$; (2) sample $1000$ random indices; (3) compute the corresponding exact and the estimated $Z_i$ values for different approximation orders $\kappa$.
 We then repeat the same procedure by imposing that all embedding vectors have unitary norms.
 Figure~\ref{fig:est} shows the results of this procedure.
 The first column compares the empirical distribution cumulative density functions (CDF) of $f_i$ and $\tilde{f}_i$ obtained for $\kappa = 5$.
-Here, $i$ is a randomly selected node and $X=Y$ and we use the rescaled version of the embedding matrix.
+Here, $i$ is a randomly selected node and $X=Y$, and we use the rescaled version of the embedding matrix.
 The third column shows the same result for the normalized embedding matrices.
 The plots confirm that in all cases, the multivariate Gaussian approximation we introduced achieves high accuracy in estimating $f_i$.
-We compare our estimation method with two strategies based on the kernel trick \cite{choromanski2020rethinking, peng2021random}.
-According to these methods, one first defines a random matrix $W \in\R^{D\times d}$ with entries distributed according to $\mathcal{N}(\bm{0}_d, I_d)$, then defines a mapping, $\phi_W:\R^d \rightarrow \R^{2D}$ so that $\E_W[\left(\phi_W(\bm{x})\right)^T\phi_W(\bm{y})] = e^{-\frac{\Vert \bm{x}- \bm{y}\Vert^2}{2}}$.
-This approximation allows one to efficiently compute $Z_i$:
+The second and fourth columns of Figure~\ref{fig:est} evaluate the accuracy of the estimation method, by showing the cumulative density function of the error between the exact and the estimated values of $Z_i$.
+As expected, the precision of our method increases with $\kappa$.